-The Low-Income Weatherization Program's (LIWP) Multi-Family Energy Efficiency & Renewables Program provides technical assistance and incentives for the installation of energy efficiency measures and solar PV in low-income multi-family dwellings serving priority populations.
-These projects reduce residential energy demand and GHG emissions.
+The Low-Income Weatherization Program's (LIWP) Multi-Family Energy Efficiency and Renewables Component provides technical assistance and incentives for the installation of energy efficiency measures and solar photovoltaic systems in low-income multi-family dwellings serving priority populations.
+These projects reduce residential energy demand and greenhouse gas emissions.
 Low-income residents that participate in this program benefit from lower energy costs.
 The program also helps preserve affordable housing by reducing owner operating costs.

 California Climate Investments is a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities, low-income communities, and for low-income households.
 For information, visit http://www.caclimateinvestments.ca.gov.